Deepak Obhrai: Federal politics

 Obhrai's successful bid for the Reform Party of Canada nomination in the 1997 federal election was initially obstructed by the local riding association, prompting officials from the office of the party leader, Preston Manning, to intervene.
-He won the nomination and the riding, and was re-elected when the Reform Party became the Canadian Alliance in 2000.
+He won the nomination and the riding and was re-elected when the Reform Party became the Canadian Alliance in 2000.
 In 2004, 2006, 2008, 2011, and 2015 he was elected as a member of the Conservative Party of Canada.
-He was also one of four Alliance MPs who agreed to sit with the Progressive Conservative caucus after the December 9, 2003 creation of the merged Conservative Party.
+He was also one of four Alliance MPs who agreed to sit with the Progressive Conservative caucus after the December 9, 2003, creation of the merged Conservative Party.
 The Progressive Conservative and Canadian Alliance parliamentary caucuses were not officially merged until a few weeks later.

-As an opposition member he served as the Opposition critic for International Cooperation, Multiculturalism, International Trade and of CIDA.
+As an opposition member, he served as the Opposition critic for International Cooperation, Multiculturalism, International Trade, and CIDA.

 In February 2006, Prime Minister Stephen Harper appointed Obhrai as Parliamentary Secretary to the Minister of Foreign Affairs.
 In March 2008, he was given the additional responsibility of Parliamentary Secretary to the Minister of International Cooperation, a role he held until November 2008; he would hold the role again from November 2010 to January 2011.

 During the 2011 Canadian federal election, Obhrai chose not to appear in an all-candidates debate in his riding, citing that his time was better spent talking with constituents.
 He also said that he "does not wish to debate a Liberal from Toronto," a reference to Calgary East Liberal candidate Josipa Petrunic, who despite her employment by the University of Toronto, was born and raised in Calgary, which was also where she conducted her research.